isbm/berrymill/doc/manpages/berrymill-sbom.1.md

   images:
     - dir://at/least/one/path/to/my/images
     - dir://another/optional/path/to/my/images
     - dir:///this/is/an/absolute/path
 ```

 As any other plugin, the specific section starts from the same **id**
-of the plugin, namely `cve`.
+of the plugin, namely `sbom`.
 Following is the list of top-level
 configuration items.

 Essentially, this plugin is taking care of setting up all the
-necessary mounts of your image and then just calling **grype**[1] over partitions.
+necessary mounts of your image and then just calling **syft**[1] over partitions.

 * `engine`